Adaptive generative moment matching networks for improved learning of dependence structures: Assessing AGMMN samples

-To understand how the adaptively updated bandwidths (see Step~\ref{alg_step:updates} of Algorithm~\ref{alg:AGMMN}) help in training, we compare AGMMN validation loss trajectories with those of models that have the same architecture and are trained with same algorithm (Algorithm~\ref{alg:AGMMN}) as the AGMMNs except that the number of kernels $\nkrn$ are kept fixed.
-We refer to such a model as $\AGMMNfix$.
-As such, each $\AGMMNfix$ is equivalent to an AGMMN trained with $\nkrn^k=\nkrn$, $k\in\IN$, and hence the most notable difference between an $\AGMMNfix$ and a GMMN is how the bandwidths are determined (from training data for the former, predetermined for the latter).
-We train $\AGMMNfix$'s with fixed numbers of kernels $\nkrn\in\{1, 6, 12, 24, 48\}$ and for all $\mepo = 800$ epochs without early stopping.
+To understand how the adaptively updated bandwidths in Algorithm~\ref{alg:AGMMN} help the learning process, we compare AGMMN validation loss trajectories with those of models that have the same architecture and are also trained with Algorithm~\ref{alg:AGMMN}, except that the number of kernels $\nkrn$ are kept fixed and we train over $\nepo = 800$ epochs without early stopping.
+We refer to such a model as $\AGMMN_{\nkrn}$ in what follows.
+The most notable difference between a GMMN and $\AGMMN_{\nkrn}$ is how the bandwidths are determined (GMMN: six kernels and fixed bandwidths; AGMMN: $\nkrn$ kernels and bandwidths determined from the training data).
+We train $\AGMMN_{\nkrn}$ for $\nkrn\in\{6, 12, 24, 48\}$.